yjp20/prism/README.md

 <a href="https://codeclimate.com/github/stoplightio/prism/test_coverage"><img src="https://api.codeclimate.com/v1/badges/f5e363a7eb5b8f4e570f/test_coverage" /></a>

-Prism is a set of packages that, given an API description, can:

-1. Spin up a mock HTTP server and respond realistically based on your requests
+Prism is a set of packages that relate to API specification mocking.
+One use case, spinning up a mock HTTP server which will response realistically to the requests you send it.
-1. Validate requests passing through against the provided API description

 **Note: this branch refers to Prism 3.x, which is the current version most likely you will use.
 If you're looking for the 2.x version, point your browser to the [right branch][2.x]**